jjhenkel/binnacle-icse2020/datasets/README.md

 # Datasets

 This directory provides our datasets of Dockerfiles.
 We have included the datasets in each of the (many) representations they pass through prior to rule mining.
-In doing so, we hope that others can expand, improve, revise, and compare this rule mining pipeline.
+In doing so, we hope that others can expand, improve, revise, and compare with our rule mining pipeline.

-Each sub-folder will have a `github.*` file and a, substantially smaller, `gold.*` file.
-The `github.*` files correspond to our set of (~250,000 original, ~180,000 deduplicated) Dockerfiles sourced from GitHub.
+Each sub-folder (except `./6-gold-rules`) will have a `github.*` file and a, substantially smaller, `gold.*` file.
+The `github.*` files correspond to our set of (~220,000 original, ~180,000 deduplicated) Dockerfiles sourced from GitHub.
 The `gold.*` files correspond to the subset of the GitHub data that originated in the `docker-library/` GitHub organization.
-The `docker-library/` organization is run by Docker and contains file of, presumably, high quality.
+The `docker-library/` organization is run by Docker and contains files of, presumably, high quality.

 ## (0a) `datasets/0a-original-dockerfile-sources`

 This representation has the original Dockerfiles at the source level.
 These were downloaded directly from GitHub and, at this stage, have had no processing of any kind applied.
-They were selected using a, very permissive, file-name-based filter: `*.(D|d)ockerfile.*` .
+They were selected using a, very permissive, file-name-based filter: `*.(D|d)ockerfile.*`.

+This selector yields closer to ~250,000 files, we only kept files that passed a very basic syntactic validation; namely, we rejected files that failed to parse using the Python `dockerfile` parser package.

 ### Example Usage